 Naturally after going to the trouble of writing SAS programs, you want to see some results.
-As we have already discussed, there are several ways of submitting your SAS programs.
-If you are using SAS in a windowing environment, such as Windows or UNIX, then you will probably want to submit your programs from within the SAS windowing environment.
+As we have already discussed, there are several ways of submitting SAS programs.
+If you use the SAS windowing environment, then you can edit and submit programs, and see results all within the windowing environment.

-Getting your program into the Program Editor The first thing you need to do is get your program into the Program Editor window.
-You can either type your program into the Program Editor, or you can bring the program into the Program Editor window from a file.
-The commands for editing in the Program Editor and for opening files should be familiar.
+Getting your program into the editor The first thing you need to do is get your program into the Editor window.
+You can either type your program into the editor, or you can bring the program into the Editor window from a file.
+The commands for editing in the editor and for opening files should be familiar.
 SAS tries to follow conventions that are common for your operating environment.
-For example, to open a file in the Program Editor, you can select Open from the File pull-down menu.
-For some operating environments you may have an Open icon on your tool bar, and you may also have the option of pasting your file into the Program Editor from the clipboard.
+For example, to open a file in the editor, you can select Open from the File pull-down menu.
+For some operating environments you may have an Open icon on the toolbar, and you may also have the option of pasting your file into the editor from the clipboard.

-Submitting your program Once your program appears in the Program Editor, you execute it using the SUBMIT command.
+Submitting your program Once your program appears in the editor, you execute it using the SUBMIT command.
 Depending on your operating environment, you have a few choices on how to execute the SUBMIT command.